 In the end, all such systemic bias serves to do is erode NFL brand, cost the NFL its revenue – and most importantly, harm fans, players, coaches and families.

-When you examine the history of such data, much of this patterning in bias remains consistent, decade after decade.
+When you examine the history of the data outlined above, much of this patterning in bias remains consistent, decade after decade.
 It is systemic.
 It is agency.
 One can find and download into a datamart or spreadsheet for their own derivation, the history of NFL penalties by game, type, team, etc. here: NFL Penalty Tracker.
 Go and look for yourself, and you will see that what I am saying is true.

 A Profile in Modern Mafia-Like Activity

-- the presence of closed-door threats and fines to its members in order to silence them,22
+- the presence of closed-door threats and fines to its members in order to silence them regarding its torts,30

-- constraint of trade in player contracts/draft picks,25
+- constraint of trade (trust activity) in player contracts/draft selection/marketability,34

-- predatory market control and blocking of access/promotion (monopoly) activity,29
+- predatory market control and blocking of access/promotion (monopoly) activity,38

-- the revenue gained through under-the-table and malicious manipulation of the success of specific football teams/games/seasons,32 and finally
+- the revenue gained through under-the-table and malicious manipulation of the success of specific football teams/games/seasons,41

-- the incumbent manipulated flow (from all of the above) of grey market money (gambling fraud),33
+- the incumbent manipulated flow (from all of the above) of grey market money (gambling fraud),42

-the National Football League is actually not a cartel, rather they are therefore more akin to a modern mafia by definition.34 35 Apparently, some bad blood developed between power silos back in the NFL-AFL merger, and that acrimony has persisted to this day – just as is characteristic of any mafia.
-Businesses forget being crossed as people turn over through the years.
-Mafias however, never forget.
+the National Football League is actually not a cartel, rather they are therefore more akin to a modern mafia by definition.43 44 Apparently, some bad blood developed between power silos back in the NFL-AFL merger, and that acrimony has persisted to this day – just as is characteristic of any mafia.

 Businesses forget, mafias however do not.

 The NFL argued in Mayer v.
-Belichick, 2010 in essence, that since it cannot guarantee that players, coaches, or officials will not cheat, therefore it cannot guarantee the paying spectator a ‘fair’ game – but rather merely, ‘entertainment’.
-Therefore, under this legal permissive, the NFL regards itself as bearing defacto license to also cheat as it may see fit.37
+Belichick, 2010 in essence, that since it cannot guarantee that players, coaches, stadiums, or officials will not cheat, therefore it cannot guarantee the paying spectator a ‘fair’ game – but rather merely, ‘entertainment’.46

 Finally, regardless of the NFL’s ‘fair game’ exclusion, if a Party withholds the terms of a contract they solicited to another Party, only later revealing those terms in the context of a ‘counter-argument’ in a legal proceeding regarding that contract, then a fortiori the contract was fraudulent in the inception.
 Those terms had to be disclosed prior to the agreement taking place.
 Disclosing those terms in a 2010 Supreme Court case, is far too after-the-fact to avoid contract fraud collective action brought by millions of financially harmed Raider spectators like myself.